 Is traveling in Provence by car the only option?

 It is challenging to explore this area adequately without renting a car.
 While there are local regular buses available, such as the one from Avignon to Pont du Gard in Nimes, they do not drive through some of the lovely villages.
 This is true for the rest of the regular bus routes as well.
 It always involves a compromise.
 Private tours can be a solution.
 However, I would also appreciate it very much if any of you could share your personal experience of exploring Provence without renting a car.
 This would be useful for the traveling community.

 What is the best season to visit Provence?

-Somewhere between May to June, as well as between mid-August to mid-October is when the weather is very welcoming.
-It is also the time to visit if Calanques or Camargue is on your wishlist.
-For lavender, though, you’ll need to be ready to take some heat as the flowers are at their fullest bloom from the end of June till the end of July.
+The best seasons to visit Provence are between May and June, as well as between mid-August and mid-October, when the weather is very welcoming.
+If you have Calanques or Camargue on your wishlist, this is also the ideal time to visit.
+However, if you want to see the lavender in full bloom, you’ll need to be ready to take some heat as the flowers are at their fullest from the end of June until the end of July.

 Written by Inessa Rezanova